 No, this isn’t what you think.

-Kelly Park in Rock Springs is just a short ride away from the city centre and rather than an indoor pool where you have a limited time to share space with a dolphin, this is the real deal.
+Kelly Park in Rock Springs is just a short ride away from the city center and rather than an indoor pool where you have a limited time to share space with a dolphin, this is the real deal.

 The park sits in an impressive 248 acres of land, where the main attraction is to go tubing down a natural spring.